 To recognise the uncertainty in establishing best estimate assumptions, to allow for possible deterioration in experience and to provide greater comfort that the reserves are adequate to pay future benefits, the Appointed Actuary is required to include a margin for adverse deviation in each assumption.
 The impact of these margins is to increase reserves and so decrease the income that would be recognised on inception of the policy.
-The Canadian Institute of Actuaries standards indicate that margins are to be between 5% and 20% of the best estimate assumptions or between 2% and 8% of annuitant mortality best estimate assumptions.
-The Company uses margins for each assumption at the middle of the range, taking into account the risk profiles of the business.
+The Canadian Institute of Actuaries standards indicate that margins are to be between 5% and 20% of the best estimate assumptions.
+The company uses margins for each assumption at the middle of the range, taking into account the risk profiles of the business.